-(a) Where only one SCA-appointed umpire is present that umpire shall officiate at the non-striker's end only.

-- (b) Subject to Law 2 (The Umpires), that umpire shall be the sole judge of the fitness of the ground, weather and light for play. - (c) Where only one appointed umpire is present at the scheduled match commencement time and the captains are unable to agree on the appointment of another, the appointed umpire present shall appoint an umpire to officiate until another appointed umpire is able to commence duty.
+- (a) Where only one SCA-appointed umpire is present that umpire shall officiate at the non-striker's end only. - (b) Subject to Law 2 (The Umpires), that umpire shall be the sole judge of the fitness of the ground, weather and light for play. - (c) Where only one appointed umpire is present at the scheduled match commencement time and the captains are unable to agree on the appointment of another, the appointed umpire present shall appoint an umpire to officiate until another appointed umpire is able to commence duty. - (d) An appointed official umpire may over-rule an unofficial umpire in cases of stumpings, run outs or hit wickets.
+The captain of the fielding team has the right to ask for an unofficial umpire to be replaced immediately upon request.